Titles: 漂洋过海来看你 (Piao Yang Guo Hai Lai Kan Ni) / Crossing the ocean to see you

 He didn’t mind to be called “house maid” by Su Mang, because in that way he could watch over her.
 He’s firm at his convictions, but he’s totally easy-going and understanding when it comes to his beloved ones.
 He keeps his dignity without being vain or arrogant.
 I loved how determined he was in some scenes (like when he teamed up with Su Chang to beat Chen Jia Ming), protecting and taking care of Su Mang at any cost.
 I couldn’t believe how patient he was, even when Su Mang kept misunderstanding him.
 Facing his family rejection, Su Mang tried to put him aside, hiding her real feelings, but Zheng Chu never gave up on her (one awesome scene is how he chased Su Mang’s car by only riding his bike).

-Although we know it since the very first episode, our main characters don’t acknowledge the truth until the end.
+Although we know it since the very first episode, our main characters don’t know the truth until the end.
 In the past, Zheng Chu donated his semen to the clinic where Su Mang got pregnant.
 I loved Zheng Chu’s expression when he discovered everything, how his eyes showed pure joy.
 After everything, it turned out that Zheng Chu is actually Su Mang’s child father.
 It seems like an implausible and miraculous plot line, but it didn’t feel forced or out of place.
 On the contrary, I perceived everything as something that was meant to be.
 Zheng Chu and Su Mang were meant to know each other, meant to fall in love, meant to overtake every problem… They were simply meant to be.

 Tang Guo Guo (Ye Qing) is the little sister of Zheng Chu’s best friend, Tang Ming.
 She was raised and spoiled under the shelter of Tang’s family and as a result, she can be quite capricious and whiner.
 However, Tang Guo Guo is kind-hearted and won’t really hurt anyone on purpose.
 Initially, she was annoying, too noisy and bothersome.
 I didn’t hate her but dislike her constant pursuit over Zheng Chu.
 I disapprove her attitude towards Su Mang, mistreating her just because Zheng Chu was interested in her.
 It took me a while to change my view and get attached to Tang Guo Guo, but at the end I see her as a sincere and too straightforward girl who would crazily fight for her dreams and the ones she loves.